abailly/abailly.github.io/slides/dependent-types-for-dummies.md

 * Idris does (or did) not have much support for Web Apps: No native HTTP(S) server, no API/UI/HTML framework, no JSON...
 * Edwin Brady developed Idris 2 while I was half-way through the game!
-* Support for Concurrency, multithreading, networking are also quite nascent and depends a lot on the backend
+* Support for concurrency, multithreading, or networking is also quite nascent

 ## Short history